gskdhiman/Django-rest-framework/README.md

             urls.py
             wsgi.py
             __init__.py
+    ```
+    what these files does is explained below:

-	__init__.py :- indicates Python interpreter that the directory is a Python package. </br>
+     ```__init__.py :- indicates Python interpreter that the directory is a Python package
-	settings.py :- store all of your Django project’s settings. <br>
-	urls.py :- store URL patterns for your project. <br>
-	wsgi.py :-  run your development server and deploy your project to a production environment. <br>
-	manage.py :- entry point for the REST API. <br>
+	settings.py :- store all of your Django project’s settings. urls.py :- store URL patterns for your project. wsgi.py :-  run your development server and deploy your project to a production environment. manage.py :- entry point for the REST API.```

 ### To create the new application of "app_name.
    `cd project_name`<br>